ABOUT BACE

 2024 BACE V-Suite Launch

-The Black Alliance of Colleges and Employers (BACE) is excited to launch a career and entrepreneurship accelerator for Black military and veteran families.
+The Black Alliance of Colleges and Employers (BACE) is excited to launch a career and entrepreneurship accelerator for military and veteran families.

 *Career and workforce cohorts